rdquintas/alexandrecamarao.com/README.md

 - js: [**superfish**](https://github.com/joeldbirch/superfish/) Superfish is a jQuery plugin that adds usability enhancements to existing multi-level drop-down menus
 - js: [**DirectionAwareHoverEffect**](https://github.com/codrops/DirectionAwareHoverEffect/) direction-aware hover effect using CSS3 and jQuery
 - js: [**Magnific-Popup**](https://github.com/dimsemenov/Magnific-Popup/) Light and responsive lightbox script with focus on performance
+- css: [**Slidebars**](http://plugins.adchsm.me/slidebars) Slidebars is a jQuery plugin for quickly and easily implementing app style off-canvas menus and sidebars into your website
 - css: normalize.css
 - less
 - grunt for workflow